Josip992/DB-SQL-Queries/SQL.txt

-Query that displays the Id of each order (OrderID) on which the ProductID = 23 was sold, the quantity by which that product was sold on the item, and the maximum quantity by which any product was sold.
+--Query that displays the Id of each order (OrderID) on which the ProductID = 23 was sold, the quantity by which that product was sold on the item, and the maximum quantity by which any product was sold.

 SELECT OrderID, Quantity,